iL‒CURRENT

 As chairman of the first workshop session and a speaker at “GENESIS 26 – the LIFE SCIENCE TECH DAY”: What impulses do you hope to give participants in this dual role, and what kinds of collaborations do you hope the event will initiate?

-Liu: GENESIS 26 comes is exceptionally timely because it brings together the exact ingredients needed for real impact: cutting-edge research in bioengineering and AI, strong technology and industry partners, and a shared commitment to translation.
+Liu: GENESIS 26 is exceptionally timely because it brings together the exact ingredients needed for real impact: cutting-edge research in bioengineering and AI, strong technology and industry partners, and a shared commitment to translation.
 In my dual role, I want to encourage participants to think beyond disciplinary boundaries and to actively pursue collaborations that connect discovery science with practical implementation.

 From my experience last year, meetings like this can translate very directly into new partnerships - I personally initiated several valuable collaborations after attending.
 This year, I hope the event will catalyze joint projects between academia and industry, between cancer researchers and engineers, and with pharma and biotech partners.
 Ultimately, the goal is to help people find the collaborators who make ambitious ideas feasible - and to turn promising science into measurable real-world outcomes for patients.